Q-SKADOO/cpp-exercises/Exercise2/Readme.md

 * The management of a stack only involves the instruction and registers (SP, BP), which is naturally/purely hardware in a sense.
 * While for a heap, it further involves complex software data structures and algorithms, which involves function calling (again stack involved), memory access, etc.
 * M_DIM: 2000 Time-of-Execution 81.5s vs 41.05s (V3 code)
+* UPDATE: using i-k-j the new fastest time for V3 is 21.5s and for dynamic memory allocation 38.2s.
+Dynamic memory allocation is still slower than have the array on the stack or global

 ## Math Libraries: Things Learned
 * Be sure that the CPU used is the same. saw increase in speed from 81.5s to 37s which if not realized would have been attributed to my attempt at calling math libraries.